 Lenny Kravitz, Musician

 He is one of the world’s most famous musicians.
-Kravitz’s father came from a Russian Jewish family, with roots in modern-day Ukraine.
+Kravitz is of Ukrainian-Jewish descent.
 In 2008, he performed a concert in Kyiv and attempted to learn more about his ancestral homeland.

 Milla Jovovich, Actress and model

 The 40-year-old actress and model is one of the leading ladies in Hollywood.
 Jovovich was born in Kyiv to Russian actress Galina Loginova and Montenegrin doctor Bogdan Jovovich.
 Aged five, she left the Soviet Union together with her parents for London and subsequently to California.
 However, she hasn’t forgot her roots.
 On occasions, the star called herself Ukrainian and sung traditional folk songs.